Jopyth/MMM-Remote-Control/tests/README.md

 - Phases 1 and 2 completed.
 We added unit tests for API helpers (`checkDelay`, `answerNotifyApi`), `answerModuleApi` defaults and SHOW flow, and timer behavior for `delayedQuery`.
 - Introduced shims for `logger` and `node_helper` so `node_helper.js` can be required in tests without MagicMirror runtime.
-- One `answerGet` test is currently skipped due to tight coupling to MM core; plan is to re-cover at the API router level or further isolate dependencies.
+- Phase 3 router-level GET coverage added; one direct `answerGet` unit test remains skipped and is deferred to a later phase once NodeHelper/MM core is further isolated.

 ## Test Roadmap (Phases)